Ringing in the Ears in Atlanta

 How to Treat Tinnitus

 In a lot of tinnitus cases, there is no specific treatment for ringing in the ears.
 However, if your otolaryngologist or tinnitus specialist pinpoints a specific cause for your ear ringing in the ears, there could potentially be a specific treatment to eliminate the noise.

 - x-rays and other imaging studies

 - tests of balance function

 - laboratory work

 - audiological tests

 In most cases, however, specific causes for tinnitus are hard to pinpoint.
 The causes are usually linked to sensory hearing loss.
 As far as treatment, there is no specific medication for tinnitus.
-There are some medications that may help reduce the noise, though.
+However, there are some medications that may help reduce the noise.

 Other times, tinnitus can potentially be treated with: